How to Schedule a Transaction

 - Future Gas Limit: The gas limit that the transaction will use when it's executed.

-Please note that the gas limit for the transaction to schedule a transaction is different from the future gas limit.
+Please note that the gas limit required for the transaction to schedule a future transaction is different from the future gas limit.

 After filling out all the fields, simply click on "Schedule transaction" to schedule your transaction.
 Note that doing so does not guarantee that your transaction will be executed, based on what settings you used.